JellyBitz/vSRO-ServerAddon/README.md

 );
 ```

 9. Adds a buff to the character.
-The duration will not be lost through teleports.
+The duration will not be lost through teleports
 ```sql
 INSERT INTO [SRO_VT_SHARD].[dbo].[_NotifyGameServer]
 (